-We processed the level UVIT data using the CCD-LAB pipeline software (Postma & Leahy 2017).
+We processed the level1 UVIT data using the CCDLAB pipeline software (J. E. Postma & D. Leahy 2017).
 This pipeline generates a single image for each orbit, implements rotation and translation to co-align the orbit-wise images, considering one of the images as a reference, and then merges into one final image.
 We obtained the final images for both the broadband filters and gratings.
-We extracted the photometric flux for the broadband filter data using the UVITTools.jl package after correcting for the saturation effect on the source following Tandon et al. (2020) for all five observations.
-We calculated the flux within a circular region of radius 8.3" centered at the source centroid position.
+We extracted the photometric flux for the broadband filter data using the UVITTools.jl package after correcting for the saturation effect on the source following S. N. Tandon et al. (2020) for all five observations.
+We calculated the flux within a circular region of radius 8."3 centered at the source centroid position.
 We obtained the background flux by using an identical circular area from within the host galaxy (see Figure 2).
 We purposefully used the background region from within the galaxy as the diffuse emission from the galaxy may have contaminated the AGN emission as well.
-For obs1, CCD-LAB could not generate the final image in the FUV filter.
+For obs1, CCDLAB could not generate the final image in the FUV filter.
 Therefore, we used one of the orbit images with the longest exposure to calculate the observed flux and generated the single-channel spectrum.
-In Figure 2, we show the NUV broadband filter image from one of the observations where yellow circles mark the source and background extraction regions used to obtain the photometric flux.
+In

-4 https://github.com/gulabd/UVITTools.jl
+15 https://github.com/gulabd/UVITTools.jl